I sent out a newsletter last week asking life coaches how I could help them.

-About 25 people e-mailed me back with questions covering a whole gamut of Life Coaching related topics.
+About 25 people e-mailed me back with questions covering a whole gamut of coaching related topics.

 I answered all via e-mail, but one had me shaking my head somewhat.

-Not the question itself because it was excellent, but the fact that I can only ever remember being asked about the sales aspect of Life Coaching once before.
+Not the question itself because it was excellent, but the fact that I can only ever remember being asked about the sales aspect of coaching once before.

-It’s almost as though most Life Coaches seem to think they’re not sales people.
+It’s almost as though most coaches seem to think they’re not salespeople.

 Or possibly more accurately, it may be that most coaches simply don’t stop to think that they are in the sales business.